sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

     You can now call this method in the 'index.ts' file

-2. Open 'index.ts'.
-You need to make two additions to this file to implement the Account Create command handler.

-    First, add `StdAccountCreateInput` and `StdAccountCreateOutput` to the list of imported commands at the beginning of the file.
+2. Open 'index.ts' and add `StdAccountCreateInput` and `StdAccountCreateOutput` to the list of imported commands at the beginning of the file.

-    Next and last, add the `.stdAccountCreate` command handler to the end of the file:
+3. Add the `.stdAccountCreate` command handler to the end of the file:

     ```typescript
     .stdAccountCreate(async (context: Context, input: StdAccountCreateInput, res: Response<StdAccountCreateOutput>) => {